Global solution for the 3D gravity water waves system above a flat bottom: Introduction

 As the velocity field is irrotational, we can represent it in terms of velocity potential $\phi$.
 Let $\psi$ be the restriction of velocity potential on the boundary $\Gamma(t)$, i.e., $\psi(t,x):=\phi(t,x,\,h(t,x))$.
-From divergence free condition and boundary conditions, we can derive the following harmonic equation with two boundary conditions: Neumann type on the bottom and Dirichlet type on the interface,
+From the divergence free condition and the boundary conditions, we can derive the following harmonic equation with two boundary conditions: a Neumann type condition on the bottom and a Dirichlet type condition on the interface,